saulpierotti/markdown_notebook/BDP.md

-# Introduction to Big Data Processing Infrastructures
+% Big Data Processing Infrastructures
+% Saul Pierotti
+% \today

+# Part 1 - Prof. Daniele Cesini

+---

 ## Introduction
 * This course is not about Big Data, it is about infrastructures